Choosing the Best Portable Bed for Your Child – Air Mattresses vs. Folding Beds

 How a child changes the way you travel

 When the days of care-free youth are behind you, and it’s time to take on the responsibilities of a parent, everything shifts in a split of a second.
 The change might come as a shock to new parents that used to be dynamic travel addicts because traveling with a kid is a whole new game.
+That is where we need to think about a best mattress for kids.

 It can still be a lot of fun, but it requires a well-crafted plan and a number of right decisions.